jqk6/30-Days-Of-cpp/Journey_so_far.md

   Right now what we are doing is actually learning the concepts of a programming language , we aren't doing programming.You can google it for more info.<br>

-  And last thing I want to say yes this is temprory for some days only and then I will switch back to Code with Harry C++ playlist for now I will start Love Babbar
+  And last thing I want to say yes this is temporary for some days only and then I will switch back to Code with Harry C++ playlist for now I will start Love Babbar
   [this C++ playlist](https://www.youtube.com/playlist?list=PLDzeHZWIZsToJ9zSl4-5BfOBzAR0fm--f) and my target is to complete this playlist before `10-01-2023` (random date decided) .